deepqmc/deepqmc/doc/cli.rst

 Execution on mulitple GPUs
 --------------------------

 DeepQMC can utilize multiple GPUs of a single host for increased performance.
 The algorithm is parallelised over the electron position samples, therefore the number of such samples in a batch (``electron_batch_size``) must be divisible with the number of utilized GPUs.
 DeepQMC relies on JAX to automatically detect and use all available GPUs, without any configuration from the user.
-It respects the ``CUDA_VISIBLE_DEVICES`` environment variable and only uses the GPUs specified there.
+It respects the ``CUDA_VISIBLE_DEVICES`` environment variable if it's defined, and only uses the GPUs specified there.
 A short log message at the beginning of the run informs the user of the number of utilized GPUs.

 .. _hyperparameters: